buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Entities/IfcDistributionSystem.md

 * From _IfcObjectDefinition_ it inherits the inverse attribute IsDecomposedBy pointing to the relationship class _IfcRelAggregates_.
 It provides the hierarchy between the separate (partial) distribution systems.
 For example, an electrical main circuit may be aggregated into branch circuits.

-> HISTORY&nbsp; New entity in IFC4.
+> HISTORY  New entity in IFC4.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; For electrical power systems, _IfcElectricalCircuit_ has been used for low-voltage (12-1000 V) power circuits and has been replaced by _IfcDistributionCircuit_ in IFC4; _IfcDistributionSystem_ with PredefinedType 'ELECTRICAL' should be used for overall power systems, and _IfcDistributionCircuit_ with PredefinedType 'ELECTRICAL' should be used for each switched circuit.
+> IFC4 CHANGE  For electrical power systems, _IfcElectricalCircuit_ has been used for low-voltage (12-1000 V) power circuits and has been replaced by _IfcDistributionCircuit_ in IFC4; _IfcDistributionSystem_ with PredefinedType 'ELECTRICAL' should be used for overall power systems, and _IfcDistributionCircuit_ with PredefinedType 'ELECTRICAL' should be used for each switched circuit.

 ## Attributes

 ### LongName
 Long name for a distribution system, used for informal purposes.
 It should be used, if available, in conjunction with the inherited _Name_ attribute.\X\0D
-> NOTE&nbsp; In many scenarios the _Name_ attribute refers to the short name or number of a distribution system or branch circuit, and the _LongName_ refers to a descriptive name.
+> NOTE  In many scenarios the _Name_ attribute refers to the short name or number of a distribution system or branch circuit, and the _LongName_ refers to a descriptive name.

 ### PredefinedType